 Lip cancer is quite prevalent.
 UV rays from the sun are a primary cause, smoking, high alcohol consumption, or immune system issues additional factors.
 Whilst anyone can be affected by lip cancer, having fair skin and being older (more sun exposure) increase risk.

-Your lower lip is more likely to be affected, again due to higher sun exposure.
+Your lower lip is more likely to be affected, because of higher sun exposure.
 Squamous, or basal cell carcinoma are the most common skin cancers seen on the lips, although more malignant types are possible, along with spread to other areas.

 Established treatment, including specialist surgery, is available for more advanced lip cancers.
-Cure rates for early lesions on the lip are however close to 100%, seeking professional advice as soon as possible is important.
+Cure rates for early lesions on the lip are however close to 100%, seeking professional advice as soon as possible is an advantage.

 Consultation & Diagnosis

-Visiting a consultant dermatologist experienced in skin cancers matters and we ensure this happens.
-Their knowledge as essential as the latest equipment, even though this is available to all our patients.
+Visiting a consultant dermatologist experienced in skin cancers is a logical route.
+Their knowledge is as essential as the latest diagnostic equipment, which we also ensure is available to our patients.

 Examination under a dermoscope, a powerful hand help microscope can be valuable, confocal microscopy helps us see deeper.
 An advance which may eliminate the need for biopsies and where a lip cancer does require them, they will be taken with care.

 Our philosophy is built on the principle of minimum intervention for maximum effect, applied to diagnosis as well as treatment.
 The need being to focus on accuracy and where a problem exists, the best solution.

 Lip cancer can range from an early stage issue needing to be halted, to a well developed cancer.
 All are treatable and cure rates are good, with an approach based on a multi-disciplinary team.

 First stage issues can respond well to topical treatments, such as retinoids, fluorouracil cream, or imiquimod cream.
 Laser ablation and photodynamic therapy are established, non invasive approaches, with cryotherapy a further option.